 Studio Without Walls

-Architect Garry Thomas, former design director at RRA Architects for 14 years, launched Thomas Studio in 2016: a new design studio now his own label.
+Architect Garry Thomas, launched Thomas Studio in 2016: a new design studio now under his own label.

 If you are interested in collaborating with the practise, on current or future projects, and you work in the construction industry at any level, register your interest below.
 SaveSaveSaveSaveSave